mxschmitt/been/public/countries.md

 - [ ] IE Ireland
 - [ ] IM Isle of Man
 - [x] IS Iceland: |
-    I was hiking there in XXX and I did a typical sightseeing tour with my parents.
+    I was hiking there in Sep 2023 and I did a typical sightseeing tour with my dad/brother.
 - [x] IT Italy: |
     I went to Rome when I was around 14 years old.
 - [ ] JE Jersey